 analyze How Planets’ Gravity Affects Their Stars

 More recently, astronomers have found ways to analyze planets based on how their gravity affects the way their star moves around.
-Then, the can use a spectroscope on the infrared light to identify the presence of water.
+Then, they can use a spectroscope on the infrared light to identify the presence of water.

 However, since we haven’t found life on any other worlds yet, this is all just an educated guess.
 How sure are we that looking for earth-like planets with water is the best way to look for extraterrestrial life?

 A new study published in the journal Nature Astronomy challenges the assumption that water is most common on planets like Earth.
 They point out that water seems to be abundant throughout the Universe and that it exists on worlds very different from our own.

 We Believe Life on Earth First Arose in the Oceans